 ✓ Conducted security awareness and preparedness trainings for community members, organizations and synagogues.

-✓ Allocated supplementary funding to local synagogues to provide enhanced security for the 2020 High Holidays.
+✓ Allocated supplementary funding to local organizations to provide enhanced security.

 Faith-based and nongovernmental organizations extend far beyond faith, spiritual care, health and human services; they are an important component of our collective and cooperative effort.
 They own and operate infrastructure that remains vulnerable to attack.
 During times of crisis and other security events, it is neighborhood congregations, community organizations-the very fabric of Canada that are best positioned to become critical partners in local national security initiatives.

 Click the images below to gain access to information on institutional safety and security.